Huffy: Modern era

-Financial problems
+Financial problems and post-bankruptcy

 On August 13, 2004, Huffy announced that its financial statements had accounting irregularities.
 The price of Huffy stock (Stock symbol: HUF) declined by 40 percent on the next NYSE trading day.
 On August 16, 2004, the NYSE suspended Huffy stock and removed it as a listed stock.
 Finally, on October 20, 2004, Huffy announced that the Huffy Corporation and all its United States and Canadian subsidiaries would file for bankruptcy protection under Chapter 11 of the United States Bankruptcy Code.
 The accounting irregularities included the corporate 'misuse' of pension funds.
 The pension program of Huffy Corp is now run by the U.S. federal government, under the Pension Benefit Guarantee Program.
+In 2005, the company restructured under a plan that transferred ownership to creditors, thereby discharging much of its debt.

+Following its reorganization, Huffy continued operations.
+The business was reduced to its core focus of bicycles, and manufacturing shifted internationally prior to and following their bankruptcy.
+By the late 2010's, Huffy had undergone a time of rebuilding and expansion.
+The company adapted to changes in the industry while maintaining its focus on mass-market bicycles.
+Huffy expanded its products into additional categories, which included electric bicycles and battery-powered ride-on vehicles (BRO's) for children.

+Upon entering the 2020's, Huffy was operating as part of United Wheels Inc., a global holding company for cycling and recreation brands, including Huffy, Batch Bicycles, Niner, and Buzz Ebikes.
+In May 2026, United Wheels put a pause on the Niner and Buzz Ebike brands to strategically shift its focus on Huffy and Batch bicycles with plans to take advantage of new opportunities in global markets.

+Grow Ride Move (GRM) is a line of kids' bikes introduced to Huffy in 2025.
+Revolving around the concept of developmental progression, GRM bikes support kids as they advance from beginner stages and work on balance to independent riding.
+It was launched in association with the "Move-Up" program, which aims to lower the cost of a larger model as children outgrow their current bike by offering a discounted path to larger sizes of the same line.
+The program is especially aimed at families buying multiple bikes for multiple kids as they grow.